spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-introduction.md

 You can customize the components with a custom theme, style rules, [component options](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-components/component-options.html), or component logic.
 You can also [implement custom components](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-components/components-implementation.html) and add them to the application.

 The components are built as web components, which makes them highly reusable in other web frameworks and systems.
-For more details, see [interoperability of Oryx components](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-components/components-interoperability.html).
+For more details, see [components integrations](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-components/components-integration.html).

 Oryx provides a reactive framework and is designed to work highly efficiently in a Single Page Application architecture.
 To ensure _reactivity_ throughout the application, Oryx only re-renders those fragments of the components that were affected by the changing application state.
 For more details, see [key concepts of reactivity](/docs/scos/dev/front-end-development/{{page.version}}/oryx/architecture/reactivity/key-concepts-of-reactivity.html).